funkytaco/album/README.md

 album
 =====

-One page site with music from sound cloud
+One page site with music from sound cloud.
+Not created by me, funkytaco.
 ## Install

 ```